Scientific Name

 The rules for Graptopetalums care are similar to those for most succulents.
 All require lots of sunlight to look their best.
 They require gritty porous soil with excellent drainage.
 Water regularly over the summer months letting the soil dry out between waterings.
 Minimal water is required over winter.
 Overwatering is a cause of root rots, and the plant can get several pest infestations.
 Fertilize once during the growing season with a balanced fertilizer diluted to ¼ strength.

-The Graptopetalums are generally easy to propagate by seeds, leaf cuttings, or offsets.
+The Graptopetalums are generally easily propagated by seeds, leaf cuttings, or offsets.
 Any rosette that breaks off has the potential to root and start a new plant.
-Even a leaf that drops off will root below the parent plant and produce a new rosette quickly.
-The new plant feeds off the leaf until it shrivels up and falls off.
-By then, the new little ghost plant has rooted and sprouted new leaves.
+Even a leaf that drops off will quickly root below the parent plant and produce a new rosette.
+The new plant feeds off the leaf until it shrivels and falls off.
+The new little ghost plant had rooted and sprouted new leaves by then.

 See more at How to Grow and Care for Graptopetalum.